Early Childhood Education and Care

 • Pathways to Further Study

-Because CIT offers nationally recognised qualifications accredited by the Australian Skills Quality Authority (ASQA), students can apply for Recognition of Prior Learning (RPL) to most universities within Australia and receive credit towards a degree, even where formal credit transfer arrangements are not in place; however, this is not a guarantee.
+CIT qualifications are nationally recognised and accredited by the Australian Skills Quality Authority (ASQA).
+This means graduates may be able to apply for Recognition of Prior Learning (RPL) at Australian universities and receive credit towards a degree.
+Credit may be available even when there is no formal credit transfer agreement, but it is not guaranteed.